MAPS-research/GEMRec/README.md

 git clone https://github.com/MAPS-research/PIG-misc.git
 ```

-### Generate images
+### Download latest models from civitai and genrate images
 Fetch model from civitai or read local models, and generate images with metadatas in promptsets
 ```
 python3 download_and_generate.py --fn
 ```

-### Upload to huggingface
+### Loop through models recorded in roster.csv and generate images
-Evaluate images and upload datasets to huggingface
+This operation doesn't include stable diffusion base models, even if they are recorded in roster.csv
 ```
-python3 evaluate_and_upload.py
+python3 download_and_generate.py --lr
 ```
-or run with sbatch
+To generate with stable diffusion base models as well as other downloaded models, use
 ```
-sbatch evaluate_and_upload.slurm
+python3 download_and_generate.py --sd --lr
 ```

 ## Linked hugginface repo
 ### Datasets